The Homecoming

-The Homecoming is a two-act play written in 1964 by Harold Pinter and first published in 1965.
+The Homecoming is a two-act play written in 1964 and published in 1965 by Harold Pinter.
 Its premières in London (1965) and New York (1967) were both directed by Sir Peter Hall.
 The original Broadway production won the 1967 Tony Award for Best Play.
 Its 40th-anniversary Broadway production at the Cort Theatre was nominated for a 2008 Tony Award for "Best Revival of a Play".